RequestNetwork/requestNetwork/packages/docs/docs/guides/7-protocol/5-flows.md

 ---

-This page presents flow of data that occurs when some actions are performed in the protocol.
+This page presents the flow of data that occurs when some actions are performed in the protocol.

 ## Creating and updating requests

-The next schemas show the data flow that happen when a user perform an `accept` action on a request.
+The next schemas show the data flow that happens when a user performs an `accept` action on a request.

 ### Request Logic